Aliases for PIK3CB Gene

 - Phosphatidylinositol-4,5-Bisphosphate 3-Kinase, Catalytic Subunit Beta 2 3

 - Phosphatidylinositol 4,5-Bisphosphate 3-Kinase 110 KDa Catalytic Subunit Beta 3 4

 - PI3K-Beta 3 4

 - P110BETA 3 4

 Previous HGNC Symbols for PIK3CB Gene

 This gene encodes an isoform of the catalytic subunit of phosphoinositide 3-kinase (PI3K).
 These kinases are important in signaling pathways involving receptors on the outer membrane of eukaryotic cells and are named for their catalytic subunit.
 The encoded protein is the catalytic subunit for PI3Kbeta (PI3KB).
 PI3KB has been shown to be part of the activation pathway in neutrophils which have bound immune complexes at sites of injury or infection.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2011]

 GeneCards Summary for PIK3CB Gene

 PIK3CB (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase, Catalytic Subunit Beta) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include insulin receptor substrate binding and 1-phosphatidylinositol-4-phosphate 3-kinase activity.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3C3.